phlo/libmc/docs/source/automata.rst

 .. note::
-   Due to limitations of sets in python (hashability), power automata states are tuples instead of sets.
+   Due to limitations of sets in python (hashability), power automata states are lists instead of sets.

 ..
 .. .. seealso::